This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 After a complete analysis of an anomaly, a decision needs to be made as to what additional actions, if any, should be taken as a result of the anomaly and by whom.
 The resolution outcome depends on the findings from analysis.
 Below is a list of common resolution outcomes & reasoning.

-1. Reject anomaly Some anomalies should be rejected for further action.
+• Dismiss anomaly – Some anomalies should be dismissed for further action.
 There are several scenarios in which one would want to reject an anomaly.
+Review the probable causes of false positives below:

 • Faulty anomaly detection model: In this scenario, the anomalies do not look like anomalies at all.